legendu-net/blog/misc/content/2019-11-04-general-tips-on-kotlin.markdown

 Status: published
-Date: 2019-11-04 18:36:04
+Date: 2019-12-20 11:33:22
 Author: Benjamin Du
 Slug: general-tips-on-kotlin
-Title: General Tips on Kotlin
+Title: Install Kotlin
 Category: Programming
-Tags: programming, Kotlin, tips
+Tags: programming, Kotlin, install, installation

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

-## Installation

-### Ubuntu
+## Ubuntu

 Unfortunately,
 there is no apt-get installation (even no Ubuntu PPA) for Kotlin at this time.